- Home

 Biography

-Elaine is Professor of Social Sciences at Solent University and a Visiting Professor, Queensland University of Technology, Australia.
-She has an established, international publication and research profile and has been awarded over £1m in funded research awards.
+Elaine is Professor of Social Sciences and Social Work at Southampton Solent University and Visiting Professor, Queensland University of Technology, Australia.

-Elaine was Chair (and previously Vice-Chair) of the American Society of Criminology, Division of Women and Crime (2018-21) the largest group of feminist academics in the world.
-She received the Global Scholar Award for the Institute for Research on Women, Rutgers University, USA, 2016.
+Internationally, Elaine has led international scholars and senior professionals to present evidence to the United Nations 65th and 63rd Commissions on the Status of Women.
+She served as Chair (and previously Vice Chair) of the American Society of Criminology, Division of Women and Crime (2018-21) and received the Global Scholar Award for the Institute for Research on Women, Rutgers University, USA.

 Further information